2 Days in Sofia

 Flying to Sofia

 There are daily flights to Sofia from all major centers in Europe.
 We found our Wizz Air flight from Malta on Skyscanner for €57.00 each, $65.00.
-We have had good experiences with Wizz Air and this flight was no exception.
+We have had good experiences with Wizz Air; this flight was no exception.

-We took a taxi from the airport to our Airbnb, which was very close to the city center, and paid €7.00, $8.00.
-Traffic was quite heavy as we had arrived early evening.
+We took a taxi from the airport to our Airbnb, close to the city center, and paid €7.00, $8.00.
+Traffic was quite heavy as we arrived during the after-work rush hour.

-It was immediately evident Sofia is a modern European center.
-The traffic and billboards lining our route to the downtown core gave this away.
+It was immediately evident that Sofia is a modern European center.
+The traffic and billboards lining our route to the downtown core reflected this.

 The Urban Azur Airbnb

-In Sofia, we looked for a place where we could do laundry, put in a few hours on the blog, and be within easy walking distance to the downtown sights.
+In Sofia, we looked for a place where we could do laundry, work on the blog for a few hours, and be within easy walking distance of the downtown sights.

 The Urban Azur with Airbnb did the trick.
-Communication with our host prior to and during our stay was the best we have ever experienced, and we have stayed in quite a few Airbnbs by now.
+Communication with our host before and during our stay was the best we have ever experienced, and we have stayed in quite a few Airbnbs by now.

 Restaurant Agarta

-Our first priority was dinner so we dropped our bags and headed out.
-We went straight for the main pedestrian street a couple of blocks from our Airbnb.
+Our first priority was dinner, so we dropped our bags and headed out.
+We went straight for the main pedestrian street, a few blocks from our Airbnb.

-Despite the fact it was early November, it felt like a late summer evening and people were out on the town for dinner and drinks in countless establishments.
+Even though it was early November, it felt like a late summer evening, and people were out on the town for dinner and drinks in countless establishments.

 Many restaurants had permanently covered patios extending into the street.
 UEFA Championship football/soccer was blaring from the screens in almost every restaurant.
 Each restaurant was similar to the next, nice, but a bit mainstream, so we kept walking.

-Wandering back through the narrow streets we found a super cozy place, “Agarta”.
-We settled at a nice table along the sidewall and ordered from our friendly server who has family in Toronto.
+Wandering back through the narrow streets, we found a super cozy place called “Agarta.”
+We settled at a nice table along the sidewall and ordered from our friendly server, who has family in Toronto.

-A long table was set next to ours and more and more friends arrived.
-A group roughly our age.
-Perhaps a birthday.
+A long table was set next to ours, and more and more friends arrived—a group roughly our age, perhaps celebrating a birthday.
 We were not sure.

-It was so nice to see everyone hugging and greeting one another.
-The conversation was non-stop.
+It was so lovely to see everyone hugging and greeting one another.
+The conversation was nonstop.
 At times like this, we miss our friends.
 Imagine if our friends could pop in and experience this with us.
-A great atmosphere for a weeknight.
+It was a great atmosphere for a weeknight.

 Day 1